Darkade/Darkade.github.io/_posts/2020-11-24-thelonius-on-rpgs.md

 At times musicians will start composing for their audience instead of for the people they are playing with.
 The thing is the people at rehearsal are first and foremost the ones who should enjoy the music; if they enjoy the audience will enjoy it.
 So:

 _Adventures are written so you have a jumpstart point, their pitches are there so players want to get together and play.
-Once the game start, let the story go where it wants to go_
+Once the game starts, let the story go where it wants to go_

 ---